NiccoloBargioni/ZTronObservation/README.md

 This way a Component can exist independently of whether or not it is inside a notification subsystem with minimal knowledge and overhead.

+When a `Component` registers to a subsystem, it is advertised to all the other previously registered `Component`s and every other `Component` in the notification subsystem is announced to the new component.
+This is translated in the fact that the registering `Component`'s `InteractionManager`'s `.peerDiscovered(_:)` is invoked once for each previously existing component, and each previous existing component's `InteractionManager`'s `.peerDiscovered(_:)` is invoked with the new component as its argument.
+This way, every existing component discovers the new one and the new one becomes aware of all the other components in the environment.
+When the new `Component` configured itself and it's in a consistent state, it should invoke its `InteractionManager`'s `.peerDidAttach(_:)` to allow the interested `Component` to align themselves to the initial state of the new `Component`.

+Usually `.peerDiscovered(_:)` is the mean through which a `Component` signals its interest (see `Mediator.signalInterest(_:,_:,_:)`) in the notifications from another `Component`.

 A `Component` receives notifications about state changes via its `.notify(eventArgs:)` function, whose default implementation simply delegates the update to its `.delegate`.
 The delegate, that implements `.notify(eventArgs:)`, will typically query the type of the source of the update to perform the necessary operations on its `.owner`.
 For example

 ```